Nando's: United Kingdom

 Nando's claims to have the largest collection of South African art in the UK, with over 5,000 works displayed in restaurants; original artworks are commissioned by the company.

-The United Kingdom is Nando's largest market.

-In March 2020, all 400 UK restaurants closed temporarily due to nationwide lockdown rules introduced by the government to limit the spread of COVID-19.
+In March 2020, all of Nando's UK restaurants closed temporarily due to nationwide lockdown rules introduced by the government to limit the spread of COVID-19.
 In late April 2020, Nando's reopened select locations for delivery and collection services, with many more locations opening throughout May.
 In early July 2020, the restaurant chain started reopening a few of its outlets for eat-in service.

-In August 2021, Nando's UK was forced to temporarily close 45 of its 450 restaurants due to Brexit and Covid-related upheaval in the food industry causing a shortage of chicken.
+In August 2021, Nando's UK was forced to temporarily close 45 of its 450 restaurants due to a shortage of chicken.
 A Nando's spokesperson said: "The UK food industry has been experiencing disruption across its supply chain in recent weeks due to staff shortages and Covid isolations, and a number of our restaurants have been impacted."

-Nando's UK also told customers online that shortages were a result of staff "isolation periods" and suppliers "struggling to keep up with demand", along with staffing issues at its suppliers' factories as well as the shortage of HGV lorry drivers.
-Nando's UK also deployed its own staff to support some of its key suppliers onsite and "help get things moving again".
+The UK is Nando's largest market.